the amount of respondents

 P - estimated proportion in the population (if you don't know what to enter use 50%)

-Z - Z value, which is connected to the selected confidence level.
-Most of the researchers use 95% confidence level.
-Z value of 95% is equal to 1.96.
+Z – Z value, which is connected to the selected confidence level.
+Most of the researchers use a 95% confidence level.
+The Z value of 95% is equal to 1.96.

 Estimate response rate

-Remember that your sample is people that actually completed surveys, not people that received an invitation to participate in a survey.
+Remember that your sample is people who actually completed surveys, not people who received an invitation to participate in a survey.
 Those numbers can be significantly different.
 Therefore it is important to estimate response rate and take it into account as you plan your survey.

-The response rate is a relation between the number of people that completed survey and number of send invitations.
-Good result in online survey research is 20-30%.
+The response rate is a relation between the number of people that completed survey and number of sent invitations.
+The good result in online survey research is 20-30%.

 Estimate how many people do you need for your market research